stellar/stellar-cli/docs/soroban-cli-full-docs.md

 * `bindings` — Generate code client bindings for a contract
 * `deploy` — Deploy a contract
+* `fetch` — Fetch a contract's Wasm binary from a network or local sandbox
 * `inspect` — Inspect a WASM file listing contract functions, meta, etc
 * `install` — Install a WASM file to the ledger without creating a contract instance
 * `invoke` — Invoke a contract function